 - A student should stay home or go home if they have any symptom from the COVID-19 symptom list and should be tested for COVID-19.
-For further guidance, contact the Health team at health@ngfs.org. - Please consult with the Health team to determine the appropriate testing plan. - If COVID test results are negative and symptoms are significantly improved, the student may return to school. - Please wait for clearance from the Health team before returning to school.
+Please send COVID test results to the School Nurse at health@ngfs.org.
+The School Nurse will provide guidance for next steps. - If COVID test results are negative and symptoms are significantly improved, the student may return to school. - Please wait for clearance from the School Nurse before returning to school.

-Testing positive for COVID
+Positive Test for COVID

-- If a student tests positive, they will quarantine for a minimum of 5 days.
-Please note that healthcare provider guidance may vary.
-Please follow school guidance. - The symptom start date is day 0.
-In the case of no symptoms, the positive test date is day 0. - If symptoms develop after the positive test date, the 5-day isolation period will start over (day 0 changes to the first day of symptoms). - On Day 6, the student may return to school if: - symptoms have significantly improved and - they have been fever free for 24 hours without the aid of fever-reducing medication and - a rapid antigen test is negative on the morning of their return. - Test results should be sent to health@ngfs.org. - Please wait for clearance from the Health team before returning to school. - The student must mask when indoors through day 10. - If still testing positive on a rapid antigen test on day 11, the student may return to school IF the student has been symptom free for the last 5 days (last symptom on or before day 6).
-The student must continue to mask indoors until no longer testing positive. - If still testing positive on day 11 on a rapid antigen test, and the student has had symptoms within the past 5 days, the student may not come to school until they have been symptom free for 5 full days or until they test negative.
+- If a student tests positive, they will quarantine for a minimum of 5 days. - The date symptoms start is considered day 0. - If a student does not have any symptoms but tests positive for COVID, the date of the positive test is considered day 0. - Please note that healthcare provider guidance may vary.
+Please follow NGFS guidance for health protocol. - If symptoms develop after the positive test date, the 5-day isolation period will start over (day 0 changes to the first day of symptoms). - On Day 6, the student may return to school if: - o symptoms have significantly improved and - they have been fever free for 24 hours without the aid of fever-reducing medication - Please notify the School Nurse the morning before the student's return with a status update. - The student must mask when indoors through day 10.